Gochujang vs Ssamjang: Which Sauce Should You Buy?

 FAQ

-No. Gochujang is a fermented chili paste usually used as a base in cooking, while ssamjang is a more finished sauce used for wraps, dipping, and spooning onto food.
+No. Gochujang is a fermented Korean chili paste usually used as a cooking base, while ssamjang is a seasoned dipping sauce made for wraps, grilled meat, vegetables, and rice.

-Can you eat gochujang straight from the container?
+Can I eat gochujang straight from the container?

-Yes, if you end up using Korean sauces often.
-Gochujang covers the cooking side well, and ssamjang covers the ready-to-eat side well.
-But for a first purchase, it makes more sense to choose based on how you actually eat during a normal week.
+Yes, if you cook Korean food often.
+Gochujang covers the cooking side, while ssamjang covers the dipping and wrap side.
+For a first purchase, choose based on how you actually eat during a normal week.

 .png)